-The very talented Martin has sent in this superb ‘how to’ for a model railroad tunnel:
+The very talented Martin has sent in this superb ‘how to’ on making a train tunnel out of styrofoam:

 “Here’s ‘My way’ of making scenic items to place on model railroad tunnels.
 I produce many different models usually which have some form or rock face, but not all are landscaped the same although I do tend to put plenty of grasses & many bushes on my models.

 This project is a single track tunnel entrance designed to fit in the corner of a layout with the track running behind the back scène to a ‘fiddle yard’.

 First I use a type of insulation foam which is used to insulate houses, the off cut’s are ideal to make models.
 (Please excuse my untidy workspace).

-On many occasions I do not use a portal for the model railroad tunnel, but carve my own into the foam, this model I decided to paint a resin postal to use.
+On many occasions I do not use a portal for the train tunnel, but carve my own into the foam, this model I decided to paint a resin postal to use.

 Then I use a light emulsion on an almost dry brush to bring out the highlights